29 September 1994 (age 28)

 On May 17, Halsey released the single "Nightmare", which debuted in the top fifteen of the US.
 On September 13, 2019, they released the single "Graveyard".
 During September 2019, Halsey announced that their third studio album Manic would be released in January 17, 2020, and they would be having a world tour in support of their third studio album.
 The singer will play 19 shows during the first leg, scheduled to take place in Europe between February and March 2020.
 They released another single, "Clementine", on her birthday, September 29, 2019.

 Halsey released their fourth studio album "If I Can't Have Love, I Want Power", on August 27, 2021.
-A theatrical film directed by American filmmaker Colin Tilley, titled after the album and featuring its music, screened in select IMAX cinemas around the world on August 25 and 26, 2021, leading up to the album release
+A theatrical film directed by American filmmaker Colin Tilley, titled after the album and featuring its music, was screened in select IMAX cinemas around the world on August 25 and 26, 2021, leading up to the album release.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!